Arnold Schwarzenegger: Public image and legacy

 Schwarzenegger was nicknamed the "Austrian Oak" in his bodybuilding days, "Arnie" or "Schwarzy" during his acting career, and "the Governator" (a portmanteau of "Governor" and "Terminator") during his political career.
 He married Maria Shriver, a niece of the former U.S. president John F. Kennedy, in 1986.
 They separated in 2011 after he admitted to having fathered a child with their housemaid in 1997; their divorce was finalized in 2021.

-Schwarzenegger has been involved with the Special Olympics for many years after they were founded in 1968 by his later mother-in-law Eunice Kennedy Shriver.
+Schwarzenegger has been involved with the Special Olympics for many years since they were founded in 1968 by his later mother-in-law Eunice Kennedy Shriver.
 In 2007, Schwarzenegger was the official spokesperson for the Special Olympics held in Shanghai, China.
 Schwarzenegger believes that quality school opportunities should be made available to children who might not normally be able to access them.
-In 1995, he founded the Inner City Games Foundation (ICG) which provides cultural, educational and community enrichment programming to youth.
+In 1995, he founded the Inner City Games Foundation (ICG), which provides cultural, educational and community enrichment programming to youth.
 ICG is active in 15 cities around the country and serves over 250,000 children in over 400 schools countrywide.
 He has also been involved with After-School All-Stars and founded the Los Angeles branch in 2002.
 ASAS is an after school program provider, educating youth about health, fitness and nutrition.

 On February 12, 2010, Schwarzenegger took part in the Vancouver Olympic Torch relay.
 He handed off the flame to the next runner, Sebastian Coe.

 Schwarzenegger had a collection of Marxist busts, which he requested from Russian friends during the dissolution of the Soviet Union, as they were being destroyed.
 In 2011, he revealed that his wife had requested their removal, but he kept the one of Vladimir Lenin present, since "he was the first".
 In 2015, he said he kept the Lenin bust to "show losers".

-Schwarzenegger is a supporter of Israel, and has participated in a Los Angeles pro-Israel rally among other similar events.
+Schwarzenegger has repeatedly expressed support for Israel, including attending pro-Israel rallies and making public statements in support of the country.
+In a 2023 interview, he also said that Palestinians "have the right to live and the right to have their own country, their own state".

 In 2004, Schwarzenegger visited Israel to break ground on Simon Wiesenthal Center's Museum of Tolerance Jerusalem, and to lay a wreath at the Yad Vashem Holocaust Memorial, he also met with Prime Minister Ariel Sharon and President Moshe Katsav.
 In 2011, at the Independence Day celebration hosted by the Israeli Consulate General in Los Angeles, Schwarzenegger said: "I love Israel.
 When I became governor, Israel was the first country that I visited.
 When I had the chance to sign a bill calling on California pension funds to divest their money from companies that do business with Iran, I immediately signed that bill", then he added, "I knew that we could not send money to these crazy dictators who hate us and threaten Israel any time they have a bad day."